 Whether you’re 30, 40 or 50, the key to retiring at 60 is self-control.
 Stay smart about your finances and save much more than you spend.
 The more you can put away and the more frequently you do it, the greater your wealth accumulation will be.
 Set a budget and keep to it.
 Avoid extraneous purchases.
 Get maximum return from your investments like cars and houses.
 Remember that retiring early means delaying gratification… but also getting it sooner.

 Want a practical example of what retirement at 60 looks like?
 Here’s how someone who’s 45 might take to the task of shaving five years off their retirement target date:

 Lewis is 45 with no debt and an annual income of $100,000.
 His employer-match 401(k) already has $250,000 in it.
 Over the next 15 years, he’s going to max out his 401(k) and put the $1,300 he was spending on a mortgage payment into an S&P 500 index fund.
 His retirement savings goal is $1.8 million.

 Over the next 15 years, Lewis’ 401(k) grows to $1.5 million at an annualized growth rate of 9%.
 Meanwhile, his index fund grows to another $450,000.
 Altogether, he has $1.9 million – enough to retire comfortably.

 Shaving even five years off your retirement to retire by 60 is a great accomplishment.
 It’s something you can and should shoot for.
 Follow these tips to make it happen.

-Retiring at 60 is still considered early for many people, and it’s possible with the right plan.
+Retiring at 60 is still considered early for many people, but it’s possible with the right plan.
 Think you can do better?
-We’ll soon publish a guide on how people can retire at an even younger age.
+Read our article on how to retire at 40 and see whether it’s possible for you.